davpinto/fastknn/README.md

 -   `magrittr` to use the pipe operator `%>%`,
 -   `pbapply` to show a progress bar during cross-validation,
 -   `Metrics` to measure classification performance,
+-   `matrixStats` for fast matrix column-wise and row-wise statistics,
 -   `ggplot2` to plot classification decision boundaries,
 -   `viridis` for modern color palletes.